NSW and QLD bushfires: Politician Barnaby Joyce slammed for 'disgusting' comment

 The Greens are being blamed for the increased bushfire risk as two states face catastrophic fire danger today.

-In an interview with The Australian, Mr Joyce said the Greens had increased the bushfire threat because of the party's opposition to hazard reduction burns, particularly in national parks.
+In an interview with The Australian, Joyce said the Greens had increased the bushfire threat because of the party's opposition to hazard reduction burns, particularly in national parks.

-"The problems we have got have been created by the Greens," Mr Joyce said.
+"The problems we have got have been created by the Greens," Joyce said.

 "We haven't had the capacity to easily access (hazard) reduction burns because of all of the paperwork that is part of green policy.